 3-hour written examination (counting 60% of the final grade)

-The group assignment should consist of maximum 5000 words and include a minimum of 5 and maximum of 10 figures and/or tables.
+The case-based group assignment should consist of maximum 5000 words and include a minimum of 5 and maximum of 10 figures and/or tables.

 Both exams must be passed the same semester in order to receive a valid final grade.

+Course convenors might ask for permission to use and present group assignments in teaching, for knowledge sharing and innovation.